Burn Permit

 Medical Concerns

 The doctor's note is only used to confirm that an open-air burning can affect you because of a medical condition.
 It's not used to identify the specific medical condition.
+To protect your privacy, doctor's notes that contain specific medical information will not be accepted.

 For complete details, read the open-air burning bylaw.